-Henry III ordered the sheriffs of Hampshire, Dorset and Wiltshire to give Simon de Montfort the possession of the lands of his father, the Earl of Leicester.
+King Henry III ordered the sheriffs of Hampshire, Dorset and Wiltshire to give Simon de Montfort the possession of the lands of his father, the Earl of Leicester. ¹

 Simon de Montfort married Henry III's sister, Eleanor secretly.
-She had been married to William, Earl of Pembroke (son of William Marshal?), but he died early and left her with his wealth.
-The Barons were not happy with this arrangement as they were not consulted.
+She had been married to William, Earl of Pembroke (son of William Marshal?), but he died at a young age and left her with his wealth.
+The Barons were not happy with this arrangement as they were not consulted. ¹

-Henry III bestowed the custody of Kenilworth castle to Simon de Montfort.
-Simon's wife Eleanor (Henry's sister) already owned Odiham Castle so Simon had two of the strongest fortresses in England under his control.
+King Henry III bestowed the custody of Kenilworth castle to Simon de Montfort.
+Simon's wife Eleanor, Henry's sister, already owned Odiham Castle so Simon had two of the strongest fortresses in England under his control. ¹

 As an act of faith, Simon de Montfort handed over his castles at Odiham and Kenilworth as part of the proposals put forward in the Provisions of Oxford.